-OUTSIDE ACTIVITY THAT DOES NOT NEED TO BE REPORTED UNLESS THERE IS A CONFLICT OF INTEREST OUTSIDE ACTIVITY THAT MUST BE REPORTED Volunteering or engaging in community service activities unrelated to the employee's expertise (e.g., coaching youth sports programs, volunteering at church, participating in community clubs/service organizations) Compensated or uncompensated employment, consulting, or other professional services, relating to the faculty member's expertise.
-Engaging in personal hobbies Compensated or uncompensated business leadership roles Volunteer for a non-profit (other than as a board member) Financial interests in outside entities that have or are in the process of having contracts with UNF or that engage in activities that may conflict with UNF activities (e.g., research, or vendor providing materials or services to UNF) Serving as an external reviewer for another institution's undergraduate or graduate program, grants, or promotion and tenure evaluations.
-Research to be conducted that is not coordinated with UNF Participating in scientific or educational conferences or other events while representing UNF Any Outside Activity including an employment or contractual relationship with a third-party entity which sponsors the employee's research or licenses intellectual property/technology from or to UNF Reviewing proposals for a federal or state government sponsor or a domestic non-profit organization Serving as a compensated expert witness or legal consultant Membership in an academic or professional society Teaching, research, or other service appointment at another institution Receiving honors, academic awards, or an honorary degree from a non-profit entity Serving as an external member of a thesis or dissertation committee Receiving from an outside entity any royalties, licensing fees, or other income from patents, copyrights, or other intellectual property Running a marathon for a cause Running for public office or holding elected office
+OUTSIDE ACTIVITY THAT DOES NOT NEED TO BE REPORTED UNLESS THERE IS A CONFLICT OF INTEREST

+- Volunteering or engaging in community service activities unrelated to the employee's expertise (e.g., coaching youth sports programs, volunteering with political or religious organizations, participating in community clubs/service organizations). - Engaging in personal hobbies. - Volunteer for a non-profit (other than as a board member). - Serving as an external reviewer for another institution's undergraduate or graduate program, grants, or promotion and tenure evaluations. - Participating in scientific or educational conferences or other events while representing UNF. - Reviewing proposals for a federal or state government sponsor or a domestic non-profit organization. - Membership in an academic or professional society. - Receiving honors, academic awards, or an honorary degree from a non-profit entity. - Serving as an external member of a thesis or dissertation committee. - Receiving honoraria for publishing an article, publishing a book chapter, presenting at a conference, or serving as an external reviewer of a program at other academic institutions. - Performing uncompensated service on an editorial board. - Being compensated to review an article or book.